Computer Systems and Networking

 Essential WACE courses

-Desirable WACE coursesMathematics: Methods ATAR or Mathematics: Specialist ATAR
+Desirable WACE coursesMathematics: Methods ATAR or Mathematics: Specialist ATAR, or equivalent.

 Fees for Australian and New Zealand students